vtereshkov/umka-lang/doc/lang.md

 ### String literals

-A string literal is a sequence of ASCII characters enclosed in double quotes.
+A string literal is a sequence of UTF-8 characters enclosed in double quotes.
 Characters can be specified "as is" or by an escape sequence.

 Syntax: